italia/pianotriennale-ict.italia.it/_pages/en/piano.md

 lang: en
 separator: ascending
 title-alignment: left
-chapters: [ three-year-plan, strategic-model, data-centre-and-cloud, connectivity, pa-data, enabling-platforms, interoperability-model, ecosystems, tools-for-the-generation-and-diffusion-of-digital services, security, data-analytics-framework, change-management, rationalisation-of-expenditure, instructions-for-the-pa, principles-for-the-development-of-digital-projects ]
+chapters: [ piano-triennale, modello-strategico, data-center-e-cloud, connettivita, dati-della-pa, piattaforme-abilitanti, modello-di-interoperabilita, ecosistemi, strumenti-per-la-generazione-e-la-diffusione-di-servizi-digitali, sicurezza, data-analytics-framework, gestione-del-cambiamento, razionalizzazione-della-spesa, indicazioni-per-le-pa, principi-per-lo-sviluppo-di-progetti-digitali ]
 ref: piano
 ---
 The targeted use of new technologies puts citizens and businesses at the centre of the action, becoming the lever of economic and social transformation that renders digital innovation a public investment for a structural reform of the country.